 A sales objection is anything that has the potential to derail a sale.

-You might recognize how those sales objections manifest themselves in the following examples:
+Understanding how sales objections manifest themselves

 - The client has a money problem they failed to mention, and it’s showing up as an endless stream of questions disguised as objections (because they’re embarrassed they didn’t tell you).